 A Tamara Aladin design from the 1970s.
-A moody blue in colour, which captures the light beautifully.
+A moody autumnal green colour, which captures the light beautifully.

 The design - with its cog shaped outline - is influenced by the aesthetics of industrial design, and architecture.